vsch/reverse-regex/README.md

 reverse-regex
 =============

-**reverse-regex** is a Java utility library that allows Java to perform backward searches using standard RegEx Java classes on a reversed character sequence of original text.
+**reverse-regex** is a Java utility library that allows Java to perform backward search using standard RegEx Java classes on a reversed character sequence of original text.

 ### Requirements